 IT technical experience

 My time working with PC database applications taught me about the need to be organised and for structured tools such as Trello and Odoo, for ‘proper’ communication between management and staff, the need to communicate publication schedules, plan development.

-As an Independent
+Technical Experience as an Independent

-As a Video Technician
+Technical experience as a Video Technician

 The challenge was to find the investment and to decide what equipment to invest in, based on customer feedback and my vision of the developing market.
-I began to offer translation services to increase turnover but found subtitling and transcription at the overlap between video and translation.
+I began to offer translation services to increase turnover, but found subtitling and transcription at the overlap between video and translation.